 4. Appreciate the act of preparation to achieve the skill of being confident.

-Registration opens February 7th and closes at capacity
+Registration is now open and closes at capacity

 Meet Dr. McBride